-The justification and overview of the mapping between security functional requirements (SFR) and the TOE's security functionality (SF) is given in sections the sections above.
-The results are shown in following table.
+The justification and overview of the mapping between security functional requirements (SFR) and the TOE's security functionality (SF) is given in the sections above.
+The results are shown in the table below.
 The security functional requirements are addressed by at least one relating security feature.